Andrew2077/AI_in_medical_fields/README.md

 # AI in Medical Fields
-A ML learning course provided by faculty of engineering Cairo university to 3rd grade students (majors) of the Biomedical &amp; software department
+A ML learning course provided by faculty of engineering Cairo university to 3rd grade students of the Biomedical &amp; software department

 ## ID: 212202.ENG.SBE3021-01